Advice to Authors

 - your purpose of engaging in Living Educational Theory Research and making this account public, and

-- the structure of the paper.
+- the structure of the paper. ( a suggested structure is given below).

 It is helpful for the end of the introduction to give a summary of the structure of the paper in the form of a list of section headings.